Andy92Innova/design_patterns/README.md

 ## Description

-This repository will be a container or guideline to work using different designs patterns in my favorite programing language **C#**.
+This repository will be a container or guideline to work using different design patterns in my favorite programing language **C#**.
 I hope you can enjoy learning as much as I do.

-This repository is divided in three categories:
+This repository is divided in three groups:

-> ### Creatinal Designs Pattern
+> ### Creational Design Patterns
 >
 > + Factory
 > + Abstract Factory